GameServerManagers/LinuxGSM-Docs/Ports.md

 [[Firewalls]] are a regular source of connectivity issues.
 When diagnosing connection issues temporarily disabling a firewall will help identify if it is the source of the problem.

 3) Check Port Forwarding (local networks only)
-Ensure that the router correctly redirects incoming traffic to the correct ports and local IPdisplayed with `./gameserver details` with the correct protocol (tcp and/or udp).
+Ensure that the router correctly redirects incoming traffic to the correct ports and local IP displayed with `./gameserver details` with the correct protocol (tcp and/or udp).